Native American journalist, activist Chuck Trimble dies

 He was also known for his columns on topics ranging from tribal politics and languages to aging.

-“His passing has left a big hole in the field of Native American journalism,” Oglala Lakota journalist and publisher Tim Giago wrote in the Rapid City Journal.
+“His passing has left a big hole in the field of Native American journalism,” fellow Oglala Lakota journalist and publisher Tim Giago wrote in the Rapid City Journal.

 Trimble was inducted into the South Dakota Hall of Fame in 2013 and received several honorary degrees.